petehanssens/serverlessdays-anz/src/news/keynote-speakers-2019.md

 ### Diversity

-ServerlessDays London is running a scholarship program for under represented minorities in tech to attend for free, through **diversitytickets.org** which you can [apply for here](https://diversitytickets.org/en/events/420).
+ServerlessDays ANZ is running a scholarship program for under represented minorities in tech to attend for free, through **diversitytickets.org** which you can [apply for here](https://diversitytickets.org/en/events/420).
 Please share this with people who are eligible.

 ### Sponsorships

-If you run a company who wants to meet the serverless community in London, sponsorship packages are still available.
+If you run a company who wants to meet the serverless community in ANZ, sponsorship packages are still available.
 The first list of sponsors have been agreed with AWS, IBM, Google Cloud and other all attending.
 There are a limited number of slots left, please contact us for details.
-See the prospectus for more details: [https://london.serverlessdays.io/static/ServerlessDaysLondon_SponsorProspectus_20190321.pdf](https://london.serverlessdays.io/static/ServerlessDaysLondon_SponsorProspectus_20190321.pdf)
+See the prospectus for more details: [https://anz.serverlessdays.io/static/ServerlessDaysANZ_SponsorProspectus_20190321.pdf](https://anz.serverlessdays.io/static/ServerlessDaysANZ_SponsorProspectus_20190321.pdf)